-Qualification Match - A Match used to decide the Teams that qualify for the Alliance Selection and move on to the Elimination Matches.
-Alliances compete to earn Ranking Points and TieBreaker Points.
+Qualification Match - A Match used to earn Ranking Points and Tiebreaker Points.

 Ranking Points/Total Ranking Points - The first basis for ranking Teams.

 Remote Events: For a single Team competing remotely, the Team's final score for a Match is used as their Ranking Points.